openebs/openebs/documentation/source/getting_started/overview.rst

 **Note:**

-In the current release, the integration support is provided only for Kubernetes.
+OpenEBS integration support is provided only for Kubernetes.

-Currently (OpenEBS 0.3 release), a DevOps developer gets the following from the OpenEBS solution
+A DevOps developer gets the following from the OpenEBS solution.

 - OpenEBS operator yaml file that installs the OpenEBS components onto a k8s cluster
 - A set of yaml files containing configuration examples of how to use OpenEBS storage classes